neonmik/Wave-Machine-Firmware/README.md

         + DAC

     + Arp:
+        + Bugfix: Latch wasn't releasing via MIDI properly.
+Happened when lost of notes were being pressed, especially when one was still held down.
+        + Bugfix: Notes and releases were getting stuck across preset changes.
         + Bugfix: Latching was not releasing old notes when more than polyphony were played.
         + Bigfix: Hold enabling when engaging Arp.
         + Bugfix: State change algorithm rewritten to allow better handling of voice and MIDI notes across state changes.